What is the role of a statutory auditor in an EIRL?

 Transfer my head office

-• The corporate name of your EIRL
+• The company name of your EIRL (Sole Proprietorship with Limited Liability)

 • Head office address